 People feel more comfortable when listening to a person that makes hand gestures while talking.
-Hand gestures in particular, give clues on how the speaker feels.
+Hand gestures in particular, give clues on how the speaker feels about the words that are said.
 The words of the speaker mainly revile thoughts.

-This ensures that we do not continue “talking with our hands”, when we are no talking with our mouth.
+This ensures that we do not continue “talking with our hands”, when we are not talking with our mouth.

 Continuous hand-gesturing, may create a “gesturing overload”, we need to make pauses.
 A good time for pausing is on the inhale.
 No words said, no emotional subtitles.

 Hand gestures are a bit like a puppet show.
 In an interesting show we may see two puppets and then one may disappear, then reappear again etc. The puppet show, should be coherent, consistent, and synchronized with the rest of our body- language and with the speech elements.